-Short Term Investment Officer Comptroller Deputy Comptroller Waiver of Dealer Limitation ed the \$ limitation which has been placed on (name of banker/broker) for the purchase of (amount and type of investment) for the (name of portfolio) on (date). (amount and type of investment), and any future which exceeds its \$ limit, will require Comptroller (Deputy Comptroller)
+Short Term Investment Officer Comptroller Deputy Comptroller Waiver of Dealer Limitation ed the \$ limitation which has been placed on of (amount and type of investment) for the (name of portfolio) on (date). oz (milosito milo o) po oz mi-tomieno, 202 mo -(nimito oz (amount and type of investment), and any future investments with (name of banker/broker), a new authorization. which exceeds its \$ limit, will require Comptroller (Deputy Comptroller)